ava-labs/teleporter/README.md

 In addition to supporting basic token transfers, the token transferrer contracts offer a `sendAndCall` interface for transferring tokens and using them in a smart contract interaction all within a single Teleporter message.
 If the call to the recipient smart contract fails, the transferred tokens are sent to a fallback recipient address on the destination chain of the transfer.
 The `sendAndCall` interface enables the direct use of transferred tokens in dApps on other chains, such as performing swaps, using the tokens to pay for fees when invoking services, etc.

 A breakdown of the structure of the contracts that implement this function can be found under `./contracts` [here](./contracts/README.md).

+## Audits
+Some contracts in this repository have been audited.
+The `main` branch may contain unaudited code.
+Please check [here](./audits/README.md) for which versions of each contract have been audited.
+DO NOT USE UN-AUDITED CODE IN PRODUCTION!

+## Upgradeability

+The avalanche-interchain-token-transfer contracts are non-upgradeable and cannot be changed once it is deployed.
+This provides immutability to the contracts, and ensures that the contract's behavior at each address is unchanging.

 ## Setup